kevin-he-01/kevin-he-01.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at MIT, where I am fortunate to be advised by [Srini Devadas](https://people.csail.mit.edu/devadas/).
-Previously, I earned my bachelor's degree (B.S.) in Computer Engineering from [UC San Diego](https://ucsd.edu/), where I am fortunate to conduct research under the supervision of [Nadia Heninger](https://cseweb.ucsd.edu/~nadiah/).
+I am Kevin He (also known by Kaiwen He), a Ph.D. student in Computer Science at MIT, where I am fortunate to be advised by Srini Devadas.
+Previously, I earned my bachelor's degree in Computer Engineering from UC San Diego, where I was fortunate to work with Nadia Heninger.

 I am broadly interested in **applied cryptography**.
-My recent research (to appear at S&P 2026) made multi-key homomorphic secret sharing practical for the first time, using a key insight that simplified the structure of encrypted data.
-As an application, it unlocked a broad class of efficient two-party key exchange protocols based on fuzzy matching of passwords or other shared properties.
-Unlike prior solutions, each party can go offline during the protocol.
+I recently developed the first [practical implementation](https://github.com/kevin-he-01/mkhss) of [multi-key homomorphic secret sharing](https://eprint.iacr.org/2025/1803.pdf), with a 45× speedup over prior work.
+As a bonus, it uncovers a structural simplification that could be of independent interest.

 ## Publications